Intracytoplasmic sperm injection (ICSI) involves the direct injection of sperm into eggs obtained from in vitro fertilization (IVF).

 What health concerns are there when considering ICSI?

 There have been studies indicating that developing babies from pregnancies achieved through artificial insemination, and particularly ICSI, may face an increased risk for some birth defects, such as imprinting defects.
 Imprinting refers to the phenomenon in which certain genes function differently depending on whether they involve a particular chromosome passed on by the father or by the mother.
 Reproductive researchers are concerned that manipulation of either gametes or zygotes may affect the imprinting process or the subsequent release.
-Other researchers believe that the incidence of these birth defects occurring is similar to those achieving pregnancy without ART procedures and therefore should not be a deterrent in using them.
+Other researchers believe that the incidence of these birth defects occurring is similar to those in natural pregnancy, and therefore should not be a deterrent in using them.
 The potential risks or complications from doing ICSI is something that you should discuss with your reproductive specialist at length about.
+Some couples want to explore more traditional or over the counter efforts before exploring infertility procedures.
+If you are trying to get pregnant and looking for resources to support your efforts, we invite you to check out the fertility product and resource guide provided by our corporate sponsor.
+Review resource guide here.

 Compiled using information from the following sources: